 Items 1, 2, 3, and 4 require a splitting of transactions by asset or liability side.
-If the institution is unable to do this, e.g., in the case of a netting agreement that are difficult to unwind for
+If the institution is unable to do this, e.g., in the case of a netting agreement that are difficult to unwind for reporting purposes or the derivative switches during the quarter and there is uncertainty as to the position the derivative is in at the time the settlement is received, then:

-- show a cash receipt as a negative transaction on the asset side, rather than estimating splits between a negative transaction on the asset side and a positive transaction on the liability side; and - show a cash payment as a negative transaction on the liability side, rather than estimating splits between a negative transaction on the liability side and a positive transaction on the asset side.
+- show a cash receipt as a negative transaction on the asset side, rather than estimating splits between a negative transaction on the asset side and a positive transaction on the liability side: and - show a cash payment as a negative transaction on the liability side, rather than estimating splits between a negative transaction on the liability side and a positive transaction on the asset side.